They say February is for lovers. Perhaps they should say February is for lovers of travel, too.

-Countries such as Morocco, Kenya and South Africa often get the lion's share of attention, but little Senegal is worth adding to your Africa wish list.
+Countries such as Morocco, Kenya and South Africa often get the lion’s share of attention, but relatively little Senegal is big on African culture.

-No less a world traveler than Anthony Bourdain says "Senegal is one of the best arguments for travel I can think of."
+No less a world traveler than the late Anthony Bourdain said “Senegal is one of the best arguments for travel I can think of.”

 First things first: Where is it?

 It’s in West Africa.
 In fact, it’s the westernmost extension of the continent.
 To its north lies the Sahara and to its south is the tropical, rainy part of Africa.
 Senegal occupies the transitional sweet spot.
 Its capital, Dakar, sits on the Atlantic Coast.
 February is usually its coolest month, and it’s still the dry season.

 The can’t-miss attraction here is the Island of Gorée, which for centuries was the largest slave trading center on the African coast.
 Now a UNESCO World Heritage Site, a visit here can be emotionally tough but ultimately rewarding.

 But there’s more to this multicultured, mostly Muslim nation than a tragic past.

 For starters, Senegal is a major destination for African music.
 After all, musician Youssou N’dour and the Mbalax sound hail from here.
 Le Viking is an Dakar institution and has live music on Wednesdays, Fridays, and Saturdays.
 Arrive early.
 (21, Avenue George Pompidou, Dakar; +221 772448056)

 If you can’t make it to Le Viking, check out these other options from the “Parts Unknown” team.